-Aside from the many scholarship opportunities, Morgan joined a network of intelligent, hardworking and passionate students & professionals who continuously pushed her to achieve her full potential in high school, college and beyond.
-Despite having over 2 million members across the globe, NSHSS was committed to Morgan’s professional growth and provided her with various resources to help her achieve her goals.
+Aside from the many, Morgan joined a network of intelligent, hardworking and passionate students & professionals who continuously pushed her to achieve her full potential in high school, college and beyond.
+Despite having over 2 million members across the globe, NSHSS was committed to Morgan’s professional growth and provided her with to help her achieve her goals.

 Well, it has been nearly eight years since Morgan joined NSHSS and now, as a college graduate of Fordham University and an HR Business Partner at JPMorgan Chase in New York, she continues to remain involved with this exceptional organization.
 Morgan has been given several unique opportunities through NSHSS, which includes traveling to Stockholm, Sweden for Nobel Week 2013 and attending various events & conferences around the world where she can interact with senior business professionals.
 It has been an honor for my family to join the NSHSS community and I couldn’t be more proud that my daughter, Morgan Vazquez, is a member of the National Society of High School Scholars.